 By understanding your customer’s financials, you get a better understanding of their appetite for risk, what price point works for them, their short term goals, and their long-term aspirations.

 Your customer may be looking to minimise costs, and/or get a fast return on investment, alternatively a quick turn around on ROI might not be as important to them as sustainable organic growth.

-Every customer, and indeed every person sitting round the meeting table, will have different drivers and risk profiles, all of which need consideration it terms of understanding the way they think, how they will receive your ideas, and the kind of relationship they are looking for.
+Every customer, and indeed every person sitting around the meeting table, will have different drivers and risk profiles, all of which need consideration in terms of understanding the way they think, how they will receive your ideas and the kind of relationship they are looking for.

 Recognise that in any business, no matter what size or market, decisions are not made by only one or two people at the top, indeed according to the CEB Global, 5.4 people are involved in the average B2B decision-making group.